mbabynames search ✿

 Regina Celeste

-Regina translates to "noble and strong".
+Regina translates to "queen".
 Celeste to "heavenly".
 Together they create a full-name meaning with real texture.
 At 3 syllables, Regina needs a shorter middle to stay balanced.
 Celeste does that.

 Regina Beatrice

-Regina ("noble and strong") with Beatrice ("she who brings happiness").
+Regina ("queen") with Beatrice ("she who brings happiness").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The hard B in Beatrice gives a clean break after Regina's open vowel ending.

 Regina Corinne